pjoachims/pjoachims.github.io/cv.md

         <div class='work_details'>
         <ul>
             <li>
-            Business valuations with the DCF and multiple method
+            Business valuations with the DCF and multiple analysis
             </li>
             <li>
             Analyses of businessplans of potential investements